Vargasavour Recipes

 2. Place the soaked white beans in a large pot, cover with cold water, and add diced onion.

-3. Toss in garlic, pork belly, and chorizo into the pot.
+3. Toss the garlic, pork belly, and chorizo into the pot.
 Bring the mixture to a boil over medium-high heat.

-4. Simmer for 30 minutes, skim off any impurities, and degrease for a few minutes.
+4. Simmer for 30 minutes, skim off any impurities, and deglaze for a few minutes.

-5. Cook on medium-high heat for 30 minutes, then simmer and add cold water, olive oil, saffron, paprika, and salt.
-Cover and cook for 2–2.5 hours until tender.
+5. Cook on medium-high heat for 30 minutes, then simmer and add cold water, extra virgin olive oil, saffron, paprika, and salt.
+Cover and cook for 2-2.5 hours until tender.

 7. Add the black pudding and cook for 30 minutes.
 Slice the chorizo, black pudding, and pork belly, then cook briefly to blend the flavors.